metamorph-inc/openmeta-mms/docs/resultsbrowser/resultsbrowser.rst

    the bottom of the PET Dataset Pane.
 They reside in .csv format in the ./archive folder in the root of the project.
-Archives must be converted to the new Merged PET format (using the "Merge Selected" button while the archive is selected) before they can be launched in the visualizer.
+Archives must be converted to the new Merged PET format (using the "Merge Selected" button while the archive is selected) before they can be launched in the Visualizer.
--  |PET_RESULT_ICON| **Legacy PET**: These are PET entries created using earlier versions of the results browser, which must be merged (using the "Merge Selected" button) before they can be launched in the visualizer.
+-  |PET_RESULT_ICON| **Legacy PET**: These are PET entries created using earlier versions of the Results Browser, which must be merged (using the "Merge Selected" button) before they can be launched in the Visualizer.
 These are only shown when "Show Legacy PETs" is checked in the Settings (|SETTINGS_ICON|) menu.